🌙

 "Since 2007.
 At some point I became convinced there was a way to do this without any trust required at all and couldn't resist to keep thinking about it.
 Much more of the work was designing than coding.
 Fortunately, so far all the issues raised have been things I previously considered and planned for."

-Byrne (blog commenter): "Why do the puzzling at all, rather than issuing a fixed amount of currency inflated at a predictable rate, with unique identifiers for each unit of currency?"
+Byrne (commenter): "Why do the puzzling at all, rather than issuing a fixed amount of currency inflated at a predictable rate, with unique identifiers for each unit of currency?"

-Bitcoin's inflation rate happens to be algorithmically predictable through its halvings.
-Szabo's idea of a non-government entity creating a better, predictably-inflated currency is similar to Bitcoin.
-Subsequently, in the same comment, Szabo explains a critical security flaw of Bit gold:
+Bitcoin's inflation rate happens to be algorithmically predictable through halvings, and Szabo's idea of a non-government entity creating a better, predictably-inflated currency parallels Bitcoin.
+Subsequently, Szabo explains a critical security flaw of Bit gold:

 "Byzantine security is far from perfect.
 In layman terms it just means that when everybody sends everybody else the same message, far more people have to be corrupted in order to fake the message than if the message is sent through one or a few people.
 Thus any given party is trusted only to a very small degree, but there is still that small degree of trust."